The Tower’s online playreading group

 - Familiarising ourselves with the work of local authors

 We want to stress that we plan to approach the plays primarily as theatre rather than literature.
 We are especially keen that the group should include technicians, designers, stage managers, the marketing team and all the other creative people needed to bring plays to an audience, in addition to actors, directors and writers.

+The meetings normally take place on the third Thursday of each month on Zoom.
 The group is open to all Members and Friends so just let Ian and Ciara know if you’d like to take part, and they’ll send you the Zoom link.
 Please also get in touch with them if you have any questions about the group or proposals for its development.